uds-psl/coq-library-undecidability/README.md

 #### Relevant `make` commands

-- `make TRAKHTENBROT/summary.vo` builds the review file `theories/TRAKHTENBROT/summary.v` for the Trakhtenbrot development (expect 2-4 minutes)
+- `make TRAKHTENBROT/summary.vo` compiles the [`summary.v`](theories/TRAKHTENBROT/summary.v) for the Trakhtenbrot development, together with all its dependencies (expect 2-4 minutes)
 - `make all` builds the whole library (expect 30 minutes)
 - `make TM/TM.vo` compiles only the file `theories/TM/TM.v` and its dependencies
 - `make html` generates clickable coqdoc `.html` in the `website` subdirectory